Kemerd/SpacetimeDB_UnrealClient/README.md

    - **Network Layer**: Manages connections, subscriptions, and data transfer
    - **RPC System**: Facilitates remote procedure calls between client and server
    - **Relevancy System**: Determines which objects are relevant to which clients
+   - **Game Functions**: Custom game-specific functions in the CustomServerModule

 3. **Integration Layers**:
    - **FFI Layer**: C++ bindings generated via CXX that bridge Rust and C++